palantir/conjure/docs/spec/wire.md

 ## Behaviour
 1. **Forward compatible clients** Clients MUST tolerate extra headers, unknown fields in JSON objects and unknown variants of enums and unions.
 This ensures that old clients will continue to work with new servers.

-1. **Client base url** Conjure endpoint definitions only specify http path suffix without scheme, host, or port.
+1. **Client base URL** Conjure endpoint definitions only specify http path suffix without scheme, host, or port.
 Clients MUST allow users to specify server base url.

 1. **Servers reject unknown fields** Servers MUST request reject all unknown JSON fields.
 This helps developers notice bugs/mistakes instead of silent failures.
 (TODO, make this more convincing)